robbert-vdh/nih-plug/BREAKING_CHANGES.md

 chronological order.
 If a new feature did not require any changes to existing code then it will not be listed here.

+## [2023-01-12]

+- The Vizia dependency has been updated.
+This updated version uses a new text rendering engine, so there are a couple breaking changes:
+  - The names for some of Vizia's fonts have changed.
+The constants and font registration functions in `nih_plug_vizia::assets` and `nih_plug_vizia::vizia_assets` still have the same name, but all uses of the `font` CSS property and `.font()` view modifier will have to be changed.
+  - Metrics for rendered text have change slightly.
+Most notably the height and vertical positioning of text is slightly different, so you may have to adjust your layout slightly accordingly.

 ## [2023-01-11]

 - `Editor::param_values_changes()` is no longer called from the audio thread and